Last Updated on April 26, 2021 by queenie mak

 Do thorough research on your accommodation and the location of your accommodation.
 It also helps if you read reviews of your accommodation.
 I find that most reviews are helpful because other people genuinely want to leave a review that will help other travellers.

 Agoda is a website where you can book hotel and hostel accommodations.
-They have an extensive review section of each of the accommodation so you can really get a feel for what the accommodation will be like.
-The same goes for Airbnb.
+They have an extensive review section of each of the accommodations so you can really get a feel for what the accommodation will be like.
 Definitely, spend some time reading the reviews of the places you want to stay.
 Also, research the location as well.
 Sometimes when accommodation is too cheap, too available or too something, something doesn’t line up.
 It might be in the middle of a seedy area that you don’t want to be in.

 So always read reviews about the safety of your accommodation and also the area where it resides.